ShoNewman/Mr-Rogers-Neighborhood/README.md

 Code: beepBoop(2);
 Expected Output: ["Won't you be my neighbor?"];

-Test: "It should allow only integers to be inputted"
-Code: beepBoop("not an integer");
-Expected Output: [];

 Test: "It should return an array with 'Beep' if the number includes 1"
 Code: beepBoop(10);
 Expected Output: ["Beep"];